 But then there are the photographs after the photographs.
 The ones where police with batons knock MLK, Jr., to the ground, pushing his head down in submission, not peaceful prayer.
 There is the photograph after the photograph in Detroit where the National Guardsmen turned on the peaceful protestors, arresting almost 100 of them.

 Our brains, our hearts, our souls are still hungry for photo ops that make the world look right, but we see so much now.
 The revolution IS being televised.
 Our brains are saturated.
-It feels impossible parse the right information from the wrong.
+It feels impossible to parse the right information from the wrong.
 We are fed the shard of the story instead of the whole–the part with the hook.
 But I am tired of eating shards.
-They are not, in fact, more digestible than the whole, yet I have been trained to crave the quick fix.
+They are not, in fact, more digestible than the whole, yet I have been trained–we all have been trained–to crave the quick fix.

-We are much more likely to make into heroes the men of color who suck down their appropriate rage and talk to us about peace, who make their dehumanization palatable enough for us to listen, maybe to act.
+We are much more likely to make into heroes the men of color who hold down their appropriate rage and talk to us about peace, who make their dehumanization palatable enough for us to listen, maybe to act.
 I am not trying to say that MLK, Jr.’s ideals about peaceful protest were wrong.
 I am saying that the way white supremacy works is that white people have shaped his legacy into one we can co-opt as evidence of our own understanding, our own humanity, and that is wrong.
-That holds up the systemic racism we are saying we are fighting.
-But all we have done is polished a shard of truth and wear it around our necks for protection from reality.
+We dehumanized him while he was alive, and in his death turned him into a symbol–also dehumanizing–with the sole purpose of validating our own goodness.
+That holds up the systemic racism we are say we are fighting, when all we really did was polish a shard of truth and wear it around our necks for protection against reality.